 In the construction phase of a hydropower project, aquatic flora and fauna in the immediate proximity of the site (dam site and powerhouse) will be lost as habitat is removed.
 Increased sediment loads as a result of site erosion can have a negative impact on fish and aquatic invertebrates.

-In the operational phase, riparian habitats can be lost when a stretch of river is inundated by a new reservoir.
+Additionally, riparian habitats can be lost when a stretch of river is inundated by a new reservoir.
 Habitats which are important for fish breeding and spawning (e.g., deep pools, rapids, riffles, and in-channel wetland areas) can be submerged.

 Changes to river flow regime can affect aquatic ecosystems and biodiversity by changing the daily or seasonal patterns of flow.
 This can be particularly severe if a peaking regime is used (i.e., a project only generates electricity for a few hours of the day).
-Run-of-river projects will often divert water around a stretch of river many kilometres long.
+Some projects will divert water around a stretch of river many kilometres long.
 Such a by-passed stretch can be left dry or with insufficient flow to maintain the original aquatic habitats.

-Dams fragment aquatic systems and prevent the migration of fish up and downstream.
+Dams fragment aquatic systems and prevent the migration of fish up- and down-stream.
 This loss of aquatic connectivity in a river system can also affect plankton drift and potentially remove important spawning grounds.
-To some extent, fish passes (ladders) can mitigate the impact.
+To some extent, fish passage facilities - fish ladders, fish elevators, or trap-and-haul systems - can mitigate the impact, but they normally cannot maintain the natural upstream and downstream movements of fish and other aquatic life.